-1 Copy the title prefix file (TITLES.TXT) to the following directory on the "Memory Stick". \\MSSONY\PRO\XDCAM\GENERAL\VA L\LIST the file on the "Memory Stick" (TITLES.TXT) is transferred to the internal memory of the unit.
+1 Copy the title prefix file (TITLES.TXT) to the following directory on the "Memory Stick".

+\\MSSONY\PRO\XDCAM\GENERAL\VA L LIST

 This directory is created when you insert a "Memory Stick" into the camcorder.
 Do not create this directory yourself on a computer.